 Now, I’m not going to cover every element noted for a supportive learning environment, but there are two I’d like to call out that are particularly important.

 The first is this idea of psychological safety.
 Some people may have heard about it.
 It was popularized by some work that Google did with a project they called Project Aristotle.
 I think they started the work in 2012 and it took three years for them to do this piece of work.
 And they wanted to figure out what are the ingredients that make a high-performing team.
 And they spent a couple of years, internally, trying to figure out what it was: was it diversity? was it experience?
 And they just couldn’t come up with anything.

 But then they figured out that the secret ingredient was this thing called psychological safety.
-But they didn’t invent it–Amy Edmonson came up with it (see Edmonson’s book The Fearless Organization), and she identified it, I think, in 2002, looking at cultures in a hospital system.
+But they didn’t invent it–Amy Edmonson came up with it (see Edmonson’s book The Fearless Organization and our article on psychological safety) and she identified it, I think, in 2002, looking at cultures in a hospital system.

 And I’m going to talk a little bit about hospitals and aviation, because we can learn from them in terms of creating environments where people can learn and adapt and share knowledge quickly, in a moment.

 But basically, psychological safety is about people feeling that they can speak up, that they can share information about what does and doesn’t work, that they can ask questions, they can give feedback, they can discuss problems and disagreements, and that mistakes can be viewed as opportunities to learn and none of this will be held against them.

 So they are not going to be judged to be incompetent because they’re asking questions.
 People are not going to respond defensively, there’s going to be open discussion around the questions, and the issues, and the concerns that they raise.
 So it’s kind of related to learning from failure as well, in a way.
 Creating an environment in which it’s safe for people to ask questions or to admit that something didn’t work, and that’s critical.